videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

   - collaboration
 image: img/videosdklive-thumbnail.jpg
 sidebar_position: 1
 slug: understanding-call-quality
 ---

 # Understanding Call Quality - React

-When developing a video call app, customer satisfaction heavily depends on your app's video and audio quality and its fluctuation.
+When developing a video call app, customer satisfaction heavily depends on the app's video and audio quality and its fluctuation.

 ## Call Quality